scratchblox/scratchblox.github.io-old/CODE_OF_CONDUCT.md

 - Unkind
 - Rude
 - Harassment of any kind
-- Abuse of any ScratchBlox Systems
+- Abuse of any ScratchBlox Software

 Actions which fall into these categories include:
 - Naming and/or shaming
 - Promoting hate towards a user
-- Repeatedly posting the the same item ("spamming")
+- Repeatedly posting the the same item (or "Spamming")
 - Harrasing a User

 ## Punishments For Code of Conduct Breaches